 Unlike many setting powders, the Airbrush Flawless Finish Powder does have coverage to it, and while I can get away with wearing it, even the fairest shade is still a smidgen too dark for me.
 However, this coverage has been a godsend on days when I needed to cover up areas of hyperpigmentation, but it’s important to note that I don’t believe this powder will work for people with fair skin with a pink undertone due to its warmth.

 In terms of texture, it’s very smooth and blurring.
-However, a tiny bit goes a very long way.
-The more you use, the more powdery and cakey your skin will look – luckily, you only need the smallest amount to experience brilliant payoff.
-As I have combination skin, I feel as though I can confidently say that it is suitable for dry, normal and oily skin types.
+However, a tiny bit goes a long way.
+The more you use, the more powdery your skin will look – luckily, you only need the smallest amount to experience brilliant payoff.
+As I have combination skin, I feel as though I can confidently say that it’s suitable for dry, normal and oily skin types.

-Because of how it performs, it’s seems to be an amazing powder for people who struggle, like me, with textured skin and irritation/acne.
-However, it does contain parabans, which can cause irritation.
-Personally, I find this powder to be a great solution for covering acne, irritation and hyperpigmentation, alongside blurring out texture, thanks to its coverage-giving quality.
-Hopefully one day this product can be made paraban-free – fingers crossed!
+Because of how it performs, it seems to be an amazing powder for people who struggle, like me, with textured skin and irritation/breakouts.
+However, it does contain parabens, which can cause irritation.
+Personally, it doesn’t cause irritation on my skin, but hopefully one day this product can be made paraben-free so everybody can experience it.

 SIZE & PACKAGING